gooddata/gooddata-ui-sdk/libs/sdk-backend-base/api/sdk-backend-base.api.md

 import { IDashboardBase } from '@gooddata/sdk-model';
 import { IDashboardDefinition } from '@gooddata/sdk-model';
 import { IDashboardExportImageOptions } from '@gooddata/sdk-backend-spi';
+import { IDashboardExportPdfOptions } from '@gooddata/sdk-backend-spi';
+import { IDashboardExportPresentationOptions } from '@gooddata/sdk-backend-spi';
+import { IDashboardExportRawOptions } from '@gooddata/sdk-backend-spi';
 import { IDashboardExportTabularOptions } from '@gooddata/sdk-backend-spi';
 import { IDashboardFilterReference } from '@gooddata/sdk-model';
 import { IDashboardFilterView } from '@gooddata/sdk-model';